 A construction permit deals with design details and construction methods and will be issued within the parameters set by the planning permit.
 Close neighbours will usually have standing in the proceedings and may raise objections that must be considered by the Building Office as part of the permitting process.

 A use permit is required for the occupancy and use of a construction that was subject to a construction permit.
 A use permit can be granted conditionally or temporarily and may include certain restrictions.

-Decisions can be appealed to higher administrative bodies within the same agency or ministry and, in limited circumstances, for judicial review to the courts.
+Decisions can be appealed to higher administrative bodies within the same agency or ministry with suspensory effect and, in limited circumstances, for judicial review to the courts.
 Appeals cannot be filed against consents or acknowledgements issued in a simplified procedure.

 Larger development projects will require an agreement with local municipalities and utility suppliers and, in many cases, permitting is not possible if appropriate technical solutions are unavailable.
 Arrangements vary by municipality, but developers are often asked to include public space in their projects.
 Utilities' suppliers base their contracts on commercial considerations.

 The Building Office monitors compliance on most construction-related matters, although other authorities may also be involved, such as the Hygiene Office, Fire Marshal, etc.

 Authorities have a broad range of remedial measures that they can apply to ensure enforcement of applicable rules and regulation and restrictions arising for applicable permit criteria.
 These range from fines to remedial construction/removal orders.
 Developers are liable for any costs that a State or local authority incurs in executing a remedial measure.

 There are no specific restrictions with respect to real estate holding entities and, as a result, all types of Czech or foreign entities are available to investors.
 At the same time, there are no special real estate holding companies recognised under Czech law (except for condominiums).